nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **Target user profile**:

+* CS2103T Teaching Assistants managing one or more tutorials
-* has a need to manage a significant number of contacts
+* has a need to manage a significant amount of tasks in a week other than their tutorials
 * prefer desktop apps over other types
-* can type fast
-* prefers typing to mouse interactions
-* is reasonably comfortable using CLI apps
+* can type fast and is reasonably comfortable using CLI apps

-**Value proposition**: manage contacts faster than a typical mouse/GUI driven app
+* has no access to other time management systems

+**Value proposition**: They have difficulties keeping track of students' participation in zoom, telegram handles and schedule.
+The UI of the current application is not aesthetically pleasing and not intuitive enough.

 ### User stories